riot/riot.github.io/documentation.md

 `\{ this is not evaluated }` outputs `{ this is not evaluated }`

 Be sure to escape brackets in any situation where they should not be evaluated.
-For example, the Regex pattern below will fail to validate the intended input (any two numeric characters) and instead only accept a single numeric character followed by the number "2":
+For example, the regex pattern below will fail to validate the intended input (any two numeric characters) and instead only accept a single numeric character followed by the number "2":

 ```html
 <my-component>